ibm-cloud-architecture/icp-backup/docs/backup_restore_using_ark_and_restic.md

 hw test it is late
 ```

 ## Summary

-Velero/Ark offers a developer friendly option to rapid recovery of container hosted applications and their supporting persistent volumes.
+With this simple usecase, we have proven backup and restore of an application using Arc and Restic.
+Ark offers a developer friendly option to rapid recovery of container hosted applications and their supporting persistent volumes.
 The extensible plugin based model makes it possible for developers and administrators to support additional PersistentVolume types.
 While, its strength lies in the Disaster Recovery space supporting Backup and Restore operations; it can support cluster portability by migrating resources between clusters e.g. between Dev/Test environments or across multiple cloud providers.